 The Iona area is rich in Gaelic heritage.
 It was first settled in the early 1800's by MacNeils from the Island of Barra in Scotland.
 Donald 'Og' MacNeil spotted Iona during his service with the British Army.
 On a trip back to Barra, Donald 'Og' told his family and friends of the advantages of the Iona area; "Besides the fuel in the forests, water in the ground, and fish in the sea, you will find there more shelter from the North wind, better and earlier ripening harvests, and good fishing ground."
 Donald 'Og' came back to Canada to fight in Louisbourg in 1758 and Quebec City in 1759, where he died.
 His message was followed.
 In 1800 four MacNeils from Barra arrived at Iona.
 Several years later two of Donald 'Og's own sons also settled here.
 Today, the MacNeils' and MacKenzies, the MacLeans and MacDonalds, and the Gillises and Campbells "All Call Iona Home."

-If you are looking for somewhere to stay while you visit Iona you there are a couple of options, The Iona Heights Inn, Hector's Arm B&B, Grand Narrows Hotel, and Bras d’Or Lakes Hideaway B&B. For more information see accommodations.
+If you are looking for somewhere to stay while you visit Iona you there are a couple of options - The Iona Heights Inn, Hector's Arm B&B, Grand Narrows Hotel, and Time Out Campground and RV Park.
+For more information see accommodations links below.

 Looking for something a little more relaxing, why not pack your own lunch and have a picnic in McCormack Provincial Park.
 This is location about three minutes from the Village.

 Visit near by Christmas Island and take in one of the Gaelic language events hosted by Fèis An Eilein.
-For more information on the area check out the Central Cape Breton portal.
+For more information on the area check out the our new Experience Iona website. (experienceiona.ca).

 Bras d' Or Lake